How to Write a Job Description for an Opening At Your Company

 Example: While performing the responsibilities of the job, the employee is required to talk and hear.
 The employee is often required to sit and use their hands and fingers, to handle or feel.

-The employee is occasionally required to stand, walk, reach with arms and hands, climb or balance, and to stoop, kneel, crouch or crawl.
-Vision abilities required to perform this job include close vision.
+The employee is occasionally required to stand, walk, reach with arms and hands, climb or balance, and to stoop, kneel, crouch, or crawl.
+The vision abilities required to perform this job include close vision.

 Example: While performing the responsibilities of the job, these work environment characteristics are representative of the environment the job holder will encounter.
 Reasonable accommodations may be made to enable people with disabilities to perform the essential functions of the job.